gabrielmcg/Docker-docs/ops/README.md

 </ul>

-<div class="note note"><span class="notetitle">Note:</span> It is important make copies of the backed up data and store the copies in a separate physical location.
+<div class="note note"><span class="notetitle">Note:</span> It is important that you make copies of the backed up data and that you store the copies in a separate physical location.
 You must also recognize that the backed up data contains sensitive information such as private keys and so it is important to restrict access to the generated files.</div>